Introduction: Leather and Waxed Cotton Motorcycle Saddlebag

 Here's a project that took me a while and during which I learned a lot!

-I had never used a sawing machine before, and my work with leather was limited to one sheath for a knife I made and "man those fingers were indeed to close to this blade, lets stitchem' up".
+I had never used a sawing machine before, and my work with leather was limited to one sheath for a knife I made.
 I tried to document as much as I could and take many pictures throughout the process but should anything remain unclear, feel free to ask in the comments.

 Long story short, I recently bought a 1980 Honda CM400T and needed to transport stuff with it.
 A top case was out of discussion because I'm annoying and find them ugly :) I opted for saddlebags and started researching, originally with the idea of buying a pair, then considering tweaking a design to make my own as I couldn't find a model I liked in my price range...
 Let's begin!